 - Think About Your Exit Strategy.
 It’s always best to know your exit plan beforehand.
 Your asset allocation strategy plays a big role in knowing when you’ve bought enough and when it might be time to reallocate.

 It can be safer to start small as well, building slowly until you can study the effects of trading costs and develop a stronger sense of long-term opportunity.

 Dollar cost averaging offers several benefits, bringing discipline to your investments and smoothing market volatility.
 But one of the biggest advantages is seen during market instability.
 A DCA strategy allows you to capitalize on market swoons by purchasing more of your chosen cryptocurrency when prices are lower.

 Now, investors can select an exchange that matches their investment goals by offering the right combination of assets, purchase intervals, and fee structure.

 Dollar cost averaging can benefit any type of investment by ensuring you’re adding to your position consistently and buying more when prices are lower.

 Dollar cost averaging in crypto refers to buying crypto assets on a fixed schedule with a fixed amount of capital.
 If prices dip, your fixed allocation buys more, prioritizing low-cost purchases.

 You can stop dollar cost averaging when you’ve reached your target asset allocation.
 For example, if you want to make Bitcoin 10% of your portfolio, you can stop buying when you reach that target.

-Binance, Gemini, and Uphold all allow you to set up recurring buys to dollar cost average using an app on your mobile device.
+Coinbase, Gemini and a growing list of exchnages allow you to set up recurring buys to dollar cost average using an app on your mobile device.